woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Another way of looking at this is to see the mind as a projector which uses reality as merely a screen upon which to project its own version of things.
-Mind projects its fantasies,
+Mind projects its <u>fantasies</u>,

 25